srakshanasub17/fake-account-detection/README.md

-##Project Title Finalization:
+##Project Title Finalization: Fake Social Media Accounts and Their Detection
 ---
 <small>
-##Project Title:Fake Social Media Accounts and Their Detection
+##Project Aim:
 <small>
 The project aims to detect fake social media accounts by analyzing account information and user activities.
 The system helps improve social media security by identifying suspicious and fraudulent accounts.